0xc0re/image-thingy/README.md

 ## Installation
 1. Clone the repository.
+2. Create a .env file
-2. Build the Docker containers using `docker-compose build`.
+3. Build the Docker containers using `docker-compose build`.
-3. Start the containers using `docker-compose up`.
+4. Start the containers using `docker-compose up`.

 ## Usage
 Access the application at `http://localhost:8000`.